owntone/owntone-server/README_JSON_API.md

 ### Artwork urls

 Artwork urls in `queue item`, `artist`, `album` and `track` objects can be either relative urls or absolute urls to the artwork image.
-Absolute artwork urls are pointing to external artwork images (e. g. for radio streams that provide artwork metadata), while relative artwork urls are served from forked-daapd.
+Absolute artwork urls are pointing to external artwork images (e. g. for radio streams that provide artwork metadata), while relative artwork urls are served from the server.

-It is possible to add the query parameters `maxwidth` and/or `maxheight` to relative artwork urls, in order to get a smaller image (forked-daapd only scales down never up).
+It is possible to add the query parameters `maxwidth` and/or `maxheight` to relative artwork urls, in order to get a smaller image (the server only scales down never up).

 Note that even if a relative artwork url attribute is present, it is not guaranteed to exist.